-Your task, then, is to explore some aspect of the Era of the Civil War and Reconstruction between the 1830s and 1877 in a 12-15 (twelve to fifteen; up to 4,500 word) page research paper.
+Your task, then, is to explore some aspect of the Era of the Civil War and Reconstruction between the 1830s and 1880s in a 12-15 page (up to 4,500 words) research paper.
 To undertake this project, you will use the resources of The Filson Historical Society, located at 1310 South Third Street, just north of campus.
 The Filson holds an extensive collection of primary documents (1.6 million in all) and secondary materials, many related to the era of the Civil War and Reconstruction, with a particular focus on Kentucky and the Upper South.
 The Filson will not, of course, be the only library you use during the course of your research.
 The UofL library has many relevant resources, including a variety of electronic and traditional resources (journal articles, primary resources, ILL) that will prove essential to the completion of your research project.

 There are three limitations to your choice of topic: